anekar/SalarySurvey/README.md

+Title
+=
+IT Salary for EU Regions 2018-2020

 Project Info
 =
-<p> This project is about investigating the salaries of IT guys between 2018 and 2020 from Kaggle platform.
+This project is about investigating the salaries of IT guys between 2018 and 2020 from Kaggle platform.

-Languages <p>
+Languages
+=

-The project was developed with R programming language.
+* R programming language
 <br>

 Libraries